Towards the analytic theory of Potential Energy Curves for diatomic molecules. Studying He${}_2^+$ and LiH diatomics as illustration: Introduction

+It must be emphasized that 3- and more body interactions are of short range: they die out for large internuclear distances, see \cite{Teller:1943} and numerous references into there.
+In the present paper we will be focussed on diatomic systems ($N=2$) where $V(R_{N=2})=V(R_{12})$, where $R_{12}$ is the relative distance between the two nuclei (see below), since now on we denote $R \equiv R_{12}$.

-In physically-important case of diatomic molecules and ions, in particular, of single positively-charged diatomic molecular ion $(A + B)^+$ with nuclear charges $Z_{A}$ and $Z_{B}$, respectively, and $(Z_A+Z_B-1)$ electrons, on which we will be focussed, the nuclear configuration is defined by the single internuclear (classical) distance $R$.
+In physically important case of diatomic molecules and ions, in particular, of singly-positively-charged diatomic molecular ions of the type $(A + B)^+$ with nuclear charges $Z_{A}$ and $Z_{B}$ with $(Z_A+Z_B-1)$ electrons and neutral diatomic molecules $(A + B)$ with $(Z_A+Z_B)$ electrons, on which we will be focused, the nuclear configuration is defined by the single internuclear (classical) distance $R > 0$.
 In this case the PES becomes the Potential Energy Curve (PEC) $E_e=V(R)$.
-From physics point of view, taking charges $Z_{A,B}$ as probes, the potential
+From physics point of view, taking charges $Z_{A,B}$ as {\it probes}, the potential

+measures the screening $S(R)$ of Coulomb interaction of nuclei due to the presence of electronic media In this consideration it is always assumed that the nuclei are point-like, having no internal structure.
+We never go to ultra-small distances where strong interaction plays the role and nuclear forces should be considered, see for illustration Fig.\ref{figMol}.

-measures the screening $S(R)$ of Coulomb interaction of nuclei due to the presence of electronic media.
-Sometimes, the interplay between the Coulomb repulsion at small distances and the Van-der-Waals attraction at large distances leads to sufficiently deep minimum in $V(R)$ at distances of order 1 a.u. (other than Van-der-Waals minimum) manifesting the existence of the bound states and, finally, the molecule.
+Sometimes, the interplay between the Coulomb repulsion at small distances and the Van-der-Waals attraction at large distances leads to sufficiently deep minimum in $V(R)$ at distances of order of 1 a.u. (other than Van-der-Waals minimum which is always present and situated usually at large internuclear distances of the order of 10 a.u.) manifesting the existence of the bound states and, finally, the molecule.
 In the rotation frame the potential $V(R)$ is accompanied by centrifugal term.
-These states are called rovibrational states.
+These states are called the rovibrational states.

+Since early days of quantum mechanics the potential curves attracted a lot of attention while the main emphasis was given to the creation of the models which describe the vicinity of the potential well in maximally accurate manner: the harmonic and Morse oscillators, P\"oschl-Teller, Lennard-Jones and Buckingham potentials, and their numerous modifications, see e.g. \cite{Yanar:2016} and references therein and into as well as a recent review \cite{AB:2021}.
+Usually, these models were pure phenomenological, they never pretend to describe the whole potential curve and total rovibrational spectra other than several lowest quantum states situated close to minimum of the PEC and the so-called anharmonicity constants.
+However, since long ago the present authors considered as the challenge to find a function, which would describe the {\it ab initio} calculations carried out by Kolos and Wolniewicz \cite{Kolos-Wolniewicz:1965} for the PEC of the hydrogen molecule H$_2$ as well as experimental data adequately.